 Sylvia feels guilty about their furtive fumbling, especially since she and Don often have dinner together with their respective spouses.
 But Draper’s an old pro in the cheating biz.
 “You don’t mind sitting across the table from your wife and my husband?” she asks, dumbfounded.
 “I don’t think about it.They’re both good company,” he responds.
 Incredible.

-Incredibly, Pete manages to actually manages to convince Brenda to come to his Manhattan crash pad.
-Yes, that’s the one who wanted to see his hot dog.
+Incredibly, Pete manages to convince Brenda to come to his Manhattan crash pad, presumably for “hot dog” viewing.
 She doesn’t want any music, or food or drinks: Just pure unadulterated Pete.
-It’s pretty insane all of the married women he’s had affairs with over the course of the series.
 It makes us wonder how truly horrible dudes in the sixties really were, if the weasel-y Pete scores left and right.
 But Brenda is in the hizzouse and things are about to get hot and heavy.
 Or maybe cold and heavy.
 When he asks if the temperature in the place is OK, it’s painful in a uniquely Pete way.
 “It’s been known to get hot,” he leers.

 Pete, on the other hand, seems to have pushed his luck too far.
 Brenda shows up at the Campbell family home, beaten and bloody after a fight with her husband that may or may not have been about her affair.
 Trudy smells a rat, and the next morning lets loose on him at breakfast.
 “All I wanted was for you to be discrete!
 She lives on our block…” she rails.
 But she doesn’t want a divorce.
 “I’m drawing a 50 mile radius around this house, and if you so much open your fly to urinate, I will destroy you.”
 Yup, Pete’s gonna have to go long distance now.
 It’s not exactly the strongest ultimatum we’ve ever heard, but YOU GO TRUDY!